Deployment Methods

 - You push code to your configured branch

-- Deploy Forge downloads your repository as a ZIP
+- Deploy Forge notifies your WordPress site

 When to Use